Product Manager vs Product Owner vs Project Manager

 The main responsibilities of a Product Manager are:

-3 – Planning the work.
-Another important responsibility of the Product Manager lays in planning.
+- Planning the work.
+Another important responsibility of the Product Manager lies in planning.
 It is up to him or her to translate the strategy into a specific plan of what must be achieved and when.
-It is also up to the Product manager to align all teams towards this goal.
+It is also up to the Product manager to align all teams toward this goal.

-6 – Analyzing and adapting.
+- Analyzing and adapting.
 Lastly, no plan is good if it is not implemented right.
-Thus, the Product Manager is also responsible for analyzing the process, how previous changes improved the product and what could be changed in the future.
+Thus, the Product Manager is also responsible for analyzing the process, how previous changes improved the product, and what could be changed in the future.

-Common misconceptions on what Product Manager should do
+Common misconceptions about what Product Managers should do

 In many cases, companies see little difference in Project Manager vs Product Manager, which is an issue.
 Product Manager is a role created for strategic planning and research, while the Project Manager should focus on executing the work with a team.
 Putting these two roles into one runs the risk of giving too much responsibility to one person or taking away the decision power from the Product Manager altogether.